python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/060_What_is_an_SDR.md

 ### Radios

-A radio is almost identical:
+A radio system is similarily interconnected:

 ```
                          <Radio 1>                    <Radio 2>